scritcash/scrit-whitepaper/scrit-whitepaper.md

 secret forever, Scrit employs *key rotation* with disjunct signing epochs.
 The signing epoch determines which signing key is used at a certain point in time.
 After the end of a signing epoch follows a validation epoch in which DBCs can still be spend.
-The signing and validation epoch together comprise the verification epoch.
+Together the combination of signing and validation epoch comprise the verification epoch.
 Figure 3. visualizes the key rotation process.

-All mints have their own singing keys, but the epochs are the same for all of them and have to be synchronized (see section on [Governance](#governance)).
+All mints have their own singing keys, but the epochs are the same for all and have to be synchronized (see section on [Governance](#governance)).

 Employing key rotation has two important implication: